tiagofsanchez/reactnd-project-would-you-rather/README.md

 # Would you rather UDACITY project

+## Installation

+To get started and test my project

+- install project dependencies with `npm install`
+- start the development server with `npm start`

+## The project approach

 Here you will find my project and the steps that I have make to build it.
 I will follow the guidelines provided by udacity team and they are as follows:

 1. Draw All of the Views of the App